kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 Week 3 - Learning Context Experiment (Due date: xxx)

-Week 4 - Habit Change Plan (Due date: xxx
+Week 4 - Habit Inventory and Change Plan (Due date: xxx

 More information about each assignment can be found on the assignment page of each week’s lesson.